matos-hayrapetyan/login-social/readme.txt

 If you think, that you found a bug in our [WordPress login](http://huge-it.com/wordpress-login/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 1.0.1 =

+* Fixed the email issue when registered via Facebook
+* Made UX/UI optimization in terms of CSS on front end
+* Added design options for popups (Pro)

 = 1.0.0 =